-L. Conclusions and Recommendations
+Conclusions and Recommendations

-Market Analyst must provide a conclusion and professional opinion regarding the factors analyzed in the market study stating whether there is a market for the project as proposed, any obstacles to lease up and whether the project will likely experience inability to consistently maintain at least a 93% occupancy rate.
+Market Analyst must provide a conclusion and professional opinion regarding the following:

+- 43. the factors analyzed in the market study stating whether there is a market for the project as proposed, - 44. any obstacles to lease up and - 45. whether the project will likely experience inability to consistently maintain at least a 93% occupancy rate.

-M. Signed Statement Requirements
+Signed Statement Requirements